 Noise when turning

-Clunking noise or thudding when taking a corner or turning the steering wheel is another bad steering and rack system.
-You may also notice grinding noise when steering due to the steering rack's metal contact or lack of lubrification.
+Another bad steering and rack system is clunking noise or thudding when taking a corner or turning the steering wheel.
+You may also notice grinding noise when steering due to the steering rack’s metal contact or lack of lubrification.

 How to test steering rack and pinion